aleksyprok/nuclear_fusion_2024_code/README.md

 ## How we produced the data for the paper

-### Step 1: Produce profile data
+### Step 1: Produce density/temperature profiles and alpha particle initial position.

 The first thing we did was to produce the profile data.
 This was done using the `prepare_profiles.py` script.
 This script takes the raw data from the input directory and processes it into a format that can be used for simulations.

-### Step 2: Produce alphas

-The next step was to produce the alphas.
-This was done using the `generate_alphas.py` script.
-This script takes the profile data and produces the alphas that are used in the simulations.